 Thank the Sunbros that the wait is over.
-Just the thought of dying over and over, while overcoming nasty beasts, treacherous locations filled with death and of course that sweet music that lets you know what game you’re playing, I’m happy that Dark Souls III is here.
-Sadly this is also a bitter-sweet moment as it’s to be believed this is also the end of the series, the series that started out with Demon’s Souls, that progressed into Dark Souls, a new chapter with BloodBorne, to where we find ourselves at now.
+Just the thought of dying over and over while overcoming nasty beasts, treacherous locations filled with death, and of course that sweet music that lets you know what game you’re playing, I’m happy that Dark Souls III is here.
+Sadly, this is also a bitter-sweet moment as it’s to be believed this is also the end of the series, which started with Demon’s Souls, which progressed into Dark Souls, a new chapter with BloodBorne to where we find ourselves at now.
 Has all of the hype for Dark Souls III been worth it?

 Game Name: Dark Souls III

 Publisher(s): Bandai Namco

 As a long-time fan of the Dark Souls series, you should have seen the giant smile that came over my face as I pressed the power button on my Xbox One, and after all this time, I started my adventure into the land of Lothric.